-The participating banks got a 90% share in the fund, in return alongside promises of establishing a supervisory board.
+In return, the participating banks got a 90% share in the fund, alongside promises of establishing a supervisory board.
 Though termed a bailout, the rescue program was technically not so.
 The transaction led to a systematic liquidation of the positions that LTCM held alongside creditor involvement and supervision by the Federal Reserve Bank.

 2007 saw the launch of a synthetic hedge fund which is nothing but a mutual fund and exchange-traded funds that track hedge fund indices.
 Also known as a synthetic exchange-traded fund (ETF) is a pooled investment vehicle that parks money in derivatives and swaps instead of physical securities.20

-Instead, the synthetic hedge fund managers agree with a counterparty, which is an investment bank in most cases, to ensure that the fund receives the benchmark return.
+Instead, the synthetic hedge fund managers agree with a counterparty, an investment bank in most cases, to ensure that the fund receives the benchmark return.